Those of you using our Routes feature on a regular basis know that it hasn’t always been a walk in the park to search for a route or draw a new one.

 There are several ways to find the route you are searching for.
 Tab All Routes enables you to filter all the existing routes by distance and/or sport.

 The green dots you see on the map above are route starting points.
-On the left side of the map is a more narrow search result – the top six routes selected by two criteria: first the featured routes, then those with the highest like/dislike ratio.
+On the left side of the map is a more narrow search result – the top six routes selected by two criteria: first the featured routes, then the most tracked routes in the area.

 Under the tab My Routes you’ll see routes you’ve created or marked as a favorite.
 If you track a workout and you want to use it as a route, access this particular workout from your training log on the web and click To Route in the More options menu.
 It will then appear in My Routes.
 To mark or unmark a route as a favorite, click the star next to the route title.

-Friends’ Routes can be useful for inspiration and motivation – see if you can beat their time.
+Friends’ Routes can be useful for inspiration and motivation.

 The Share button gives you the option to share a route on Facebook or other social networks.
 You can also embed routes on your blog or a website.